justinribeiro/zotero-google-scholar-citation-count/RoadMap.md

 # RoadMap

-## 2.0.1
-- update old citation counts to new format even if no new data is available
-    - currently only "No Citation Data" fields are reformated

 ## 2.1.0
 - improve captcha handling & introduce request batching
     - if you update 200 papers you prob get captchas starting at 100 or so